-CAFP Campus is Your Resource for Continuing Medical Education
+CAFP Online Education is Your Resource for Continuing Medical Education

-We are thrilled to welcome you to CAFP's Campus, your spot for clinical educational and professional development activities.
-On the Campus, you’ll find a wide variety of courses, tools, resources, and topics to meet your practice needs.
+You’ll find a wide variety of courses, tools, resources, and topics to meet your practice needs.
+Online activities are available 24/7.

 ACCME Accreditation with Commendation